Be Very Welcome to Join

 First growth of pioneer plants

-Termites accepted these pits (filled with mulch and dung).
-They dug drainage channels and thus enabled the growth of the first crop
+These pits we filled with mulch, dung and some termites.
+They dug drainage channels and thus enabled the growth of the first crop (sunflowers)

 Miguelangelo, CSO KORPOS